Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 TICE BCG should not be administered to persons with active tuberculosis.
 Active tuberculosis should be ruled out in individuals who are PPD positive before starting treatment with TICE BCG.

 BCG LIVE (TICE® BCG) is not a vaccine for the prevention of cancer.
-BCG Vaccine USP, not BCG LIVE (TICE BCG), should be used for the prevention of tuberculosis.
-For vaccination use, refer to BCG Vaccine USP prescribing information.
+BCG Vaccine, not BCG LIVE (TICE BCG), should be used for the prevention of tuberculosis.
+For vaccination use, refer to BCG Vaccine prescribing information.

 TICE BCG is an infectious agent.
 Physicians using this product should be familiar with the literature on the prevention and treatment of BCG-related complications, and should be prepared in such emergencies to contact an infectious disease specialist with experience in treating the infectious complications of intravesical BCG.
 The treatment of the infectious complications of BCG requires long-term, multiple-drug antibiotic therapy.
 Special culture media are required for mycobacteria, and physicians administering intravesical BCG or those caring for these patients should have these media readily available.